mikewest/deprecating-document-domain/README.md

 To implement this access, the data from those origins needs to be in the same process.
 A example use case that we have observed are pages that host video content in an iframe, where the iframe is served from a different origin than the main page.
-By setting document.domain, these might move themselves into the same origin, and then the media player and main page can exchange data.
+By setting document.domain to their common domain suffix, these can give each other access and e.g. the page can directly control the player.
 To accomodate this usage, browsers will allocate those two pages to the same process.

 [Setting document.domain has been deprecated]((https://html.spec.whatwg.org/multipage/origin.html#relaxing-the-same-origin-restriction)
 for a long time, but continues to be supported by browsers.
-This forces process allocation to be by site, not by origin, because a page *might* use `document.domain` to change its origin - within the site - later on.
+This forces process allocation to be by site, not by origin, because a page *might* use `document.domain` to get cross-origin access - within the site - later on.
 Measurements indicate that [enabling cross-origin access by setting `document.domain` happens on around 0.5% of page views](https://chromestatus.com/metrics/feature/timeline/popularity/2544)  So 99% of pages do not even use this feature.
 But because they *might* want to set `document.domain` later on, browsers have to allocate processes by site.